ttkorhonen/e3pages/docs/kb/training/workbook/5_module_anatomy.md

 In this lesson, you will learn how to do the following:

-* Understand why e3 wrappers don't hold any source code.
+* Understand why e3 wrappers do not hold any source code.
 * Understand the anatomy of an e3 wrapper.
 * Learn how to apply and create patch files for EPICS base and other modules within e3.